 Permitted synthetic dyes are chemicals derived from coal-tar and petroleum-based chemicals used in foods, drugs, and cosmetics.
 The Food, Drug, and Cosmetics Act (FD&C Act) requires food colors or colorants to be tested for purity and to contain no specific contaminants within legal limits.
 In this blog post, we will walk you through the permitted synthetic dyes.

-Whether you’re a business or individual professional still wondering what are permitted synthetic dyes and need more information on the usage of synthetic dyes, continue reading this blog further.
+Whether you’re a business or individual professional still wondering what synthetic dyes are permitted and need more information on the usage of synthetic dyes, continue reading this blog.

 Permitted synthetic food dyes include Yellow dyes (Tartrazine, Sunset Yellow FCF), Blue dyes (Indigo Carmine, Brilliant Blue FCF), Red dyes (Ponceau 4R, Azorubine, Erythrosine), and the Green dye Fast Green FCF.
 These synthetic dyes must meet the requirements of the US FDA, EFSA, and FSSAI, and be pure and free of harmful impurities.

-The most common analytical method for measuring food dyes is spectrometry, which measures maximum absorption maxima, and chromatography, which is used to separate dyes based on their properties using paper chromatography, thin layer chromatography, and column chromatography.
+The most common analytical methods for measuring food dyes are spectrometry, which measures maximum absorption maxima, and chromatography, which is used to separate dyes based on their properties using techniques such as paper chromatography, thin layer chromatography, and column chromatography.

-The FDA’s permitted food colors are classified as subject to certification or exempt from certification, both of which must meet the same safety standard prior to their approval for use in foods.
+The FDA’s permitted food colors are classified as either subject to certification or exempt from certification, both of which must meet the same safety standards prior to approval for use in foods.

 The Federal Food, Drug, and Cosmetic Act (FD&C Act) provides that a substance that is capable of imparting color is a color additive and is subject to premarket approval requirements unless the substance is used in a product solely for a purpose other than coloring and is clearly unimportant to the marketability of the product.

 According to the US FDA regulations, colors or color additives can be added to foods only after they are deemed safe at their intended levels.
-Whenever the FDA approves the use of these color additives, the US FDA regulations specify how they will be used in numerous applications, including foods, drugs, and cosmetics.
+Whenever the FDA approves the use of these color additives, US FDA regulations specify how they will be used in various applications, including food, drugs, and cosmetics.

 Food labels must include the maximum allowed amount of color or color additives and the procedure for declaring them more efficiently.
-There are two categories of FDA-approved food colors: those subject to certification and those exempt from certification.
+There are two categories of FDA-approved food colors: those that are subject to certification and those that are exempt from certification.
 Both of them must meet the same safety standards and rigorous quality measurements set by the US FDA.

 1. Certified Color Additives

-It is common to use synthetic color additives because of their ability to impart a uniform, intense color, and because they are less expensive and blend more freely with other colors.
+It is common to use synthetic color additives due to their ability to impart a uniform, intense color and because they are less expensive and blend more easily with other colors.
 There are 7 certified color additives approved and permitted for use in foods, also known as “FD&C” color additives since they can also be used in cosmetics and drugs.
-FD&C Yellow No 6 is a great example of certified color additives.
+FD&C Yellow No. 6 is a great example of certified color additives.

 2. Non-Certified Color Additives